An Invitation from The Association of Support Professionals

 Eligibility Entry Procedures

 Entries may be submitted by individuals, companies, or outside firms that participated in the site development process.
-Each entry must be accompanied by a completed application form, along with an essay that describes the major challenge the site developers faced and three key site features.
-(The essay should be submitted in electronic form.)
+Each entry must be accompanied by a completed entry form, along with an essay that describes the major challenge the site developers faced and three key site features, site metrics, and site improvement processes.
+(The essay must be submitted in electronic form.)
 We will accept video links to familiarize the judges with your site.
 An onboarding video might work well for that or an overview video.
 Do not attach video files as they are too large.
 Only links will be accepted and will probably help your scores.

 The judges will use a scoring system that addresses five general areas: